 Clutch straddle the lines of hard rock and metal, but no Maryland band has ever had a greater impact on either genre.
 The band’s bluesy, funky, heavy sound is instantly recognisable – thanks, in particular, to Neil Fallon’s signature impassioned bark, and Tim Sult’s filthy, hooky riffs.

 The term “metalcore” gets bandied about in describing all types of hybrid acts these days – but as one of the first metallic hardcore bands to emerge in the United States, Converge can be credited not only with inventing the genre, but continually elevating it.
 Today, they are still as relevant as ever, having released one of the greatest albums of 2017, The Dusk In Us.

 Required Listening: Jane Doe (2001)

-Originally released in 1986 as a demo called Slaughter of the Innocent, Repulsion’s sole album finally got a proper release in 1989 as Horrified – a year after the band had broken up.
-But this essential work was arguably more influential on grindcore than any single Napalm Death or Pig Destroyer release.
+Originally released in 1986 as a demo called Slaughter Of The Innocent, Repulsion’s sole album finally got a proper release in 1989 as Horrified – a year after the band had broken up.
+But this essential work was arguably more influential on grindcore than any single Napalm Death or Pig Destroyer released.

 Required Listening: Horrified (1989)

 Another group of mostly unsung heroes, Minneapolis’ Powermad took the thrash metal baton from Metallica and Anthrax, and ran with it in a progressive direction.
 Largely inactive for the 25 years following their debut full-length, they finally released a fantastic follow-up in 2015 titled Infinite.

 Required Listening: Absolute Power (1989)